MatthewMoye/DeepLearningHW/Homework 3/README.md

 ## FID Score
 Fid score was computed using https://github.com/mseitzer/pytorch-fid.

-To recompute the fid score first install the package above
+To compute the fid score first install the package
 ```
 pip install pytorch-fid
 ```